prashast/neptune_int/code2/README.md

 as a POC.
 Later, we can add support for making these messages event-driven

-As soon as someone presses the 'Acknowledge' button on the trigger message, the original message is update as given in the specification and a new message is sent as well.
+As soon as someone presses the 'Acknowledge' button on the trigger message, the original message is updated as given in the specification based on which user pressed the acknowledge button along with the timestamp and a new message is sent as well.

 NOTES
 ======